rafpaf/django-markdownify/README.md

 ```

 ## Options
-There are some optinal settings you can add to your `settings.py`.
+There are some optional settings you can add to your `settings.py`.

 #### Whitelist tags
 Add whitelisted tags with `MARKDOWNIFY_WHITELIST_TAGS = []`